 Using Cayenne Pepper in bird seed is not harmful to birds at all.
 People use it in their bird seed feeders to deter squirrels and other rodent pests.
+This is something recommended by the RSPB.
 Squirrels in particular cannot deal with the heat of cayenne pepper, so it is an effective way of keeping squirrels off a bird feeder.

 How Does Cayenne Pepper Deter Squirrels?

 The active ingredient of a cayenne pepper is something called Capsaicin.
 It is capsaicin that gives the pepper its heat; it is also the ingredient that provides medicinal properties.
 For example, capsaicin can be used in different forms to help reduce blood pressure, possibly reduce the risk of cancer, relieve pain and more.